How do NFL teams make money? TV, sponsorships, ticket sales..

 A tax-exempt status means that an organization does not need to pay federal income taxes entirely or in part.
 Some examples of organizations that have this status could be charities or non profit organizations.
 NFL teams held this status from 1945 until 2015.

 In 2015, the NFL willingly decided to end their tax-exempt status and begin paying taxes.
-Some argue that the NFL made the switch to avoid more PR disasters, especially considering that the economic gains weren’t substantial enough as the backlash.
+Some argue that the NFL made the switch to avoid more PR disasters, especially considering that the economic gains weren’t substantial enough to counter the backlash.

 Does the NFL make a profit from TV?

-NFL teams make a national revenue through things like TV contracts, as well as a local revenue.
+NFL teams generate national revenue through things like TV contracts, as well as local revenue.
 NFL teams have multi-billion-dollar contracts with television providers, meaning they make a hefty sum through television.
 While the television industry is dwindling in many regards, this is not the case with the NFL.
-Games are broadcasted and watched on television more than most other programs.
+Games are broadcast and watched on television more than most other programs.

 Do NFL teams make profit from ticket sales?

-Although an NFL team typically makes well over $1 million in ticket sales per game, the money is distributed between different groups.
-For example, some of the money is distributed to players, athletes, musicians, stadium administration, coaching staff, and taxes in addition to the teams profit.
+Although an NFL team usually makes well over $1 million in ticket sales per game, the money is distributed between different groups.
+For example, some of the money is distributed to players, athletes, musicians, stadium administration, coaching staff, and taxes in addition to the team’s profit.